 - Enlargement of the heart.
 Increased blood flow through the heart forces it to work harder than normal, causing it to enlarge.

 - Heart failure.
-Untreated, atrioventricular canal defect will usually result in heart failure — a condition in which the heart is unable to pump enough blood to meet the body's needs.
+Untreated, atrioventricular canal defect usually results in the heart's inability to pump enough blood to meet the body's needs.

 Complications later in life

-Although treatment greatly improves the outlook for children with atrioventricular canal defect, some who have corrective surgery may still be at risk of the following associated conditions later in life:
+Treatment greatly improves the outlook for children with atrioventricular canal defect.
+However, some children who have corrective surgery may still be at risk later in life of:

 - Abnormal heart rhythm